Judge rules yes to destructive gas caverns

 But the community is saying no. No Gas Caverns is a local community group who've crowdfunded money to go to court to defend the area's wildlife and stop this planned fossil fuel project.
 In this video, they share the incredible marine environment they're trying to protect, and explain why they're having to fight this development themselves.

 Poisonous to wildlife and not in line with net zero

 Friends of the Earth Northern Ireland is supporting No Gas Caverns.
-Together, we’re going to the High Court in Belfast for a judicial review into the decision by the former Department for Agriculture, Environment and Rural Affairs (DAERA) minister Edwin Poots to approve this fossil fuel development.
+Together, we went to the High Court in Belfast for a judicial review into the decision by the former Department for Agriculture, Environment and Rural Affairs (DAERA) minister Edwin Poots to approve this fossil fuel development.
 Our case was turned down, so we will reflect on the judgment and then decide our next steps, we still hope that we can protect this special area.

 The caverns dug 1 mile under the lough would produce a hypersaline solution, poisonous to sea life, and discharge it into a marine protected area near Islandmagee, creating a "dead-zone" where no plants or animals could survive.

 There are 11 Northern Ireland Priority Species living within 100 m of the discharge point, which are legally protected.
 And the poisonous salty water will extend for several kilometres, causing harm to the whole local environment.

 We are a group of ordinary people forced to take extraordinary action.Lisa Dobbie, No Gas Caverns.

 This is the first case of its kind in Northern Ireland, where the courts were asked to grapple with the implications of climate change and how developments relate to the Northern Ireland Climate Change Act 2022.